w3f/polkadot-wiki/docs/maintain/maintain-errors.md

 error being rather self-explanatory, let's find its details.

-In the [explorer tab](https://polkadot.js.org/apps/#/explorer), find the block in which this failure occured.
+In the [explorer tab](https://polkadot.js.org/apps/#/explorer), find the block in which this failure occurred.
 Then, expand the `system.ExtrinsicFailed` frame:

 ![Error described](../assets/errors/02.jpg)